TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

          margins

    Examples
-         *This sets leftmargin to 10 and bottom-margin to 5.
-Top and right is not set (zero)*
+         *This sets margin-left to 10 and margin-bottom to 5.
+Top and right are not set (zero)*

          10,0,0,5